getodk/docs/odk1-src/form-widgets.rst

   :alt: The Single Select form widget, with minimal appearance, as displayed in the ODK Collect app on an Android phone.
 The question text is "Spinner widget."
 The hint text is "select_one type with minimal appearance, 4 text choices."
 Below that is a drop-down style select menu with the prompt "Select One Answer."
 Above the question text is the form group name "Select one widgets."

 .. image:: /img/form-widgets/select-one-minimal-expanded.*
-  :alt: The Single Select form widget, wih minimal appearance, as displayed in the previously image.
+  :alt: The Single Select form widget, with minimal appearance, as displayed in the previously image.
 The select menu has expanded to show choices: A, B, C, D, and Remove Response.

 .. rubric:: XLSForm